 Under mild regularity conditions the posterior distribution for θ will approximate a normal distribution as the number of samples drawn from the distribution increases (Gelman et al., 2013).
 Using this property of the posterior, we can use Laplace’s method to derive a second-order Taylor series approximation to the posterior (Tierney & Kadane, 1986).
 The Taylor series approximation is used to get a point estimate for the posterior expectation and variance.
 Then, using these two pieces matched with the knowledge that the posterior is asymptotically normally distributed, we arrive at an approximate posterior distribution for any parameter.
 The approximation is known to provide a useful approximation of posteriors for relatively simple models in a variety of contexts (Kass & Steffey, 1989; Rue et al., 2009).

-Under the same regularity conditions that allow us to assume the normal distribution we would get that θˆ under the Laplace approximation is approximately θˆM LE and that the variance under the Laplace approximation is nearly identical to the IOBS (the observed information).
-Not including the prior distribution for θ has been done previously (Lee et al., 2016; Li, 1992; Rue et al., 2009; Wolfinger, 1993).
+Under the same regularity conditions that allow us to assume the normal distribution, we would get that θˆ under the Laplace approximation is approximately θˆM LE and that the variance under the Laplace approximation is nearly identical to the IOBS (the observed information).
+Not including the prior distribution in the approximation of θ has been done previously (Lee et al., 2016; Li, 1992; Rue et al., 2009; Wolfinger, 1993).
 This would decrease our uncertainty in the posterior distribution for θ even if only slightly.
 Additionally, utilizing a minimally informative prior structure provides a useful initializing point for numerical methods.
 Next, we will describe how we can utilize Laplace’s method in factor analysis for local fit assessment.

-Applying Laplace Approximation to CFA
+Applying the Laplace Approximation to Bayesian CFA

 We borrowed most notation for Bayesian factor analysis from the chapter ().
 We can take the traditional factor model (shown below) and restructure the model to be able to efficiently approximate posterior features of interest.
-Full model is
+The full model is

 Yi = τ + Ληi + θi